Hectorspruit level crossing accident

-Overview
+Crash

 The truck was carrying 44 seasonal farm workers engaged mainly in picking citrus crops in the region.
 There were 25 or 26 fatalities among the truck's occupants, and several others were injured.
-Immediately after the collision, the truck was dragged by the train for about 200 m; bodies of accident victims were left scattered on the ground, with limbs missing.
+Immediately after the collision, the truck was dragged by the train for about 200 m; bodies were left scattered on the ground, with limbs missing.

 On the same day, the Minister for Public Enterprises, Malusi Gigaba, and Transnet officials visited the collision scene, on the line between Malelane and Hectorspruit.
-They were satisfied that all level crossing safety measures were in place at the time of the accident.
+They were satisfied that all level crossing safety measures were in place at the time of the crash.
 According to one official, the train driver "even hooted to let the [truck] driver know that he was approaching".

+Investigation & trial

 The South African cabinet sent its condolences to the families of the victims.
 Additionally, senior government officials visited them to offer their support.
 Most of the families could not afford to bury their loved ones without assistance.
 "These are really poor families and it is incumbent upon government to show the necessary care and to support these families with all the means to ensure that the funeral of their children is conducted in a befitting manner", said Mr Gigaba.

 The driver of the truck, George Mandlazi, 32, was arrested immediately after being treated and discharged from hospital.
 He was charged with 25 counts of murder.
 Witnesses claimed that Mandlazi had failed to stop at the level crossing.